 If you click on the Plus Sign, select Create Campaign there.

-It will lead you to campaign creation page.
+It will lead you to the campaign creation page.

-Once you’ve select the app, you will see the storefronts.
-Select a Storefront by clicking on it.
+Once you’ve selected the app, you will see storefronts.
+Select a storefront by clicking on it.

-Remember that Ad Account is Campaign Group in your ASA.
-If you can’t find the respective Ad Account at this step contact us (if means your SAHQ account doesn’t have the respective certificate for this Campaign Group).
+Remember that Ad Account is a Campaign Group in your ASA.
+If you can’t find the respective Ad Account at this step, contact us (it means your SAHQ account doesn’t have the respective certificate for this Campaign Group).

 Budget is the amount to spend on a campaign.
-This amount can be adjusted at any time, however keep in mind that you won’t be able to lower the budget after campaign creation.
-In order to control the budget it is recommended to use maximum daily spend.
+This amount can be adjusted at any time, however keep in mind that you won’t be able to lower the budget after the campaign creation.
+To control the budget, it is recommended to use the maximum daily spend.

 Ad Group Settings

-Remember that Ad Group is target group within your campaign.
-Name the Ad Groups respectively.
+Remember that an Ad Group is the target group within your campaign.
+Name Ad Groups respectively.

-Once you’ve specified the name select devices.
+Once you’ve specified the name, select devices.
 You can show your ads to users on any device or specify iPhone / iPad.
-We recommend to have seperate groups for devices as the performance will be different for them.
+We recommend to have separate groups for devices as the performance will be different for them.

 Next, specify the Default Max Bid.

 Default Max Bid is the maximum amount you are willing to pay per tap on your ad.
-This will apply to keywords you add to this particular ad group.
-If there is no individual keyword bid for a certain keyword in the group the default maximum bid will be applied.
+This will apply to the keywords you add to a particular ad group.
+If there is no individual keyword bid for a certain keyword in the group, the default maximum bid will be applied.